hershd23/buzzdb-docs/docs/part1/lab1.rst

 * If there is extraneous content in the command, such as ``"locate word 5 17"`` or ``"new 12"``, print out the standard error message: ``ERROR: Invalid command``
 * All the command keywords are case insensitive, so ``"LoCATe sing 2"`` is a valid command, and should be treated as ``"locate sing 2"``.

-5. Make sure to copy the data files to test/unit/data/

 Example